Passy

 Passy ([pasi]) is an area of Paris, France, located in the 16th arrondissement, on the Right Bank.
 It is adjacent to Auteuil to the southwest, and Chaillot to the northeast.

 It is home to many of the city's wealthiest residents, hence its informal grouping in the Neuilly-Auteuil-Passy area.
 Many embassies are based in Passy.

 History

 Early history

-Passy was originally a village on the outskirts of Paris.
-The Château de Passy (no longer existing) had been built in 1381.
-In 1658, hot springs were discovered around which spa facilities were developed.
-This attracted Parisian society and English visitors, some of whom made the area, which combined attractive countryside with both modest houses and fine residences, their winter retreat.
+The earliest mentions of Passy appears in the mention of a lease in villenage in 1250 by members of the Congregation of France.
+The Château de Passy (no longer existing) had been built in 1381, later renamed to Château de Boulainvilliers in 1747.
+During the 14th century, King Charles V of France authorized Passy's inhabitants to enclose walls around their fields, and a century later in 1416, Passy became a Lordship.
+In 1658, hot mineral springs were discovered near what is now Rue des Eaux where spa facilities were developed.
+This attracted Parisian society and English visitors, some of whom made the area, which combined attractive countryside with both modest houses and fine residences, their winter retreat, as it was located between Paris and the Chateau de Versailles.
 It was dependent on the parish of Auteuil until 1761.
+Anne Gabriel Henri Bernard de Boulainvilliers was the last lord of Passy, after he sold it to escape the guillotine.

 Benjamin Franklin in Passy

 The Hôtel de Valentinois (at that time the property of Monsieur de Chaumont) in Passy was the home of Benjamin Franklin during the nine years that he lived in France during the American Revolutionary War, when he represented American interests and sought French support for American independence.

 Franklin established a small printing press in his lodgings to print pamphlets and other material as part of his mandate to maintain French support for the revolution.
 He called it the Passy Press.
 Among his printing projects, he produced comics he called Bagatelles and passports.
 He developed a typeface known as "le Franklin".
 He also printed a 1782 treatise by Pierre-André Gargaz titled A Project of Universal and Perpetual Peace, which laid out a vision for maintaining a permanent peace in Europe.
 It proposed a central governing council composed of representatives of all the nations of Europe to arbitrate international disputes.

 He also worked on his scientific projects at a laboratory he shared with others, which had been installed by Louis XV in the Château de la Muette.

 When Franklin returned to America, the new American Ambassador to France, Thomas Jefferson, wrote: "When he left Passy, it seemed as if the village had lost its patriarch."
 To this day, a street in Passy bears the name Rue Benjamin Franklin.